portapps/portapps.github.io/src/_pages/doc/configuration.md

   * **@DATA_PATH@** : Data path
   * **@DRIVE_LETTER@** : Current drive letter
 * **app_path** : Application binaries path.
 If the application is on a network drive you have to set an UNC path like `\\?\MYSERVER\firefox-portable\app`.

+{% include callout.html type="warning" title="About app_path" text="Be careful if you use `app_path` because the wrapper is closely linked to the version of the application used.
+Use ONLY if you know what you are doing." %}

 Here is an example :